nanoboot/bit-backup/README.md

 # bit-inspector

 "Bit Inspector" (Bir) is a tool to manage files.
-It is inspired by Git, but its goals are slightly different.
+ * It is inspired by Git, but its goals are slightly different.

+Features
- * Hash sum of files is tracked
+ * Tracking hash sum of files
+ * Backing up directory to another location (local, FTP(S), SFTP, HTTP(S), S3, Bir server
+ * Optionally you can set a password to protect your files (if a not trusted external location like FTP or S3 is used)
- * Detects bit rots to keep your files forever
+ * Detecting bit rots (to keep your files forever) - found bit rots can be repaired.
  * Files are handled in a "Bir repository"
  * You can clone a remote repository
- * You can save your local repository to remote repository.
+ * You can save your local repository to a remote repository.
+ * Your files are versioned.
+You can travel in history and return to an older version of the whole repo or only a directory or one file.

+What is not supported:
+ * Conflict resolution is not supported.
+"Bir" is not intended be used by more users at once.
+   * Several people changing one Bir repository must be avoided.
+   * One Bir repository can be used by more users, but only one user can change it.
+ * Branches are not supported

+## Requirements

+Requirements to run "Bit Inspector":
+* Java 19

 ## How to build "Bit Inspector" on your own
+Requirements to build "Bit Inspector:
+ * Java 19
+ * Maven

 ```
 git clone https://code.nanoboot.org/nanoboot/bit-inspector